Michael Jackson: The Experience: PlayStation 3

 The PlayStation 3 version features the same gameplay as the Wii version.
 In addition to the singing and dancing functionalities found in the Kinect version, this version allows the player to sing or dance at the same time as other players.
 There is also the option to record the video clips or take pictures of the player's performance, and allows the player to save or upload them to sites, such as Facebook.
-In this version of the game, all the songs from the Wii version are included, but new songs such as "Stranger in Moscow" and "I Just Can't Stop Loving You" are added, making it slightly different to the Wii version of the game.
+In this version of the game, all the songs from the Wii version are included, but new songs such as "Stranger in Moscow", "I Just Can't Stop Loving You", and "Blood on the Dance Floor", are added.

 Nintendo 3DS

-In the Nintendo 3DS version, there is a CGI version of Michael on the top screen, and the player draws different shapes with the stylus on the bottom screen to follow along.
+In the Nintendo 3DS version, there is a CGI version of Jackson on the top screen, and the player draws different shapes with the stylus on the bottom screen to follow along.
+This version, alongside the PlayStation Vita and IOS versions, including Hollywood Tonight from the posthumous album, Michael.

 PlayStation Vita and iOS

-The PlayStation Vita and iOS versions were ported with Improved graphics in HD, Multiplayer (AD-Hoc), Trophy Support, Motion Sensor support, Multi-touch support, and instead of taking off the on-screen notes, it was replaced with the ability to use the rear touch pad for an even harder challenge and since its use the multi-touch, the difficulty has been given an upgrade to increase the challenge.
+The PlayStation Vita and iOS versions were ported with Improved graphics in HD, Multiplayer (AD-Hoc), Trophy Support, Motion Sensor support, Multi-touch support, and instead of taking off the on-screen notes, it was replaced with the ability to use the rear touch pad for an even harder challenge and since both the Vita and the iOS devices use the multi-touch, the difficulty has been given an upgrade to increase the challenge.
 The PS Vita and iOS versions, compared to the 3DS version, have been given a whole new look in graphics and resolution, with the player being able to use their finger instead of a 3DS stylus.
 The Vita and iOS versions do not have any downloadable content.